UncleBobedyH2AI/coilonel-faradays-army/README.md

 ---

+Contributing
+Thank you for your interest in contributing to Coilonel Faraday’s Army!
+We welcome improvements, bug fixes, documentation updates, and new ideas from the community.

+To contribute, please follow these guidelines:

+Fork the repository and create your feature branch from main:

+css
+Copy
+Edit
+git checkout -b my-feature-branch
+Make your changes clearly and test thoroughly.

+Commit your changes with clear, descriptive commit messages.

+Push your branch to your fork:

+perl
+Copy
+Edit
+git push origin my-feature-branch
+Open a Pull Request against the main repository’s main branch.

+Please ensure your contributions comply with the CERN Open Hardware Licence v2.

+Be respectful and constructive in communication.

+If you want to discuss a larger feature or have questions, please open an issue first.

+Thanks for helping make this project better and safer!

 _Discretion advised: These instruments are not for the vulgar pursuit of power, but for the quiet empowerment of place._